 II.
-AGRICULTURE AND FOREST RESOURCES: In Potentially Significant Less Than Significant Less Than Significant No Impact determining whether impacts to agricultural resources are Impact With Mitigation Impact significant environmental effects, lead agencies may refer Included to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection

-Forest Legacy measu adopte project a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? x c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use?
-X e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land Forest and Range Assessment Project ar Legacy Assessment project; and for measurement methodology provided in For adopted by the California Air Resources Boar project: d the Forest rest carbon est Protocols a) Convert Prime Farmland, Unique Farmland of Statewide Importance (shown on the maps prepared pur Farmland Mapping and Monitoring P California Resources Agency, to no use?
+Farmland), as suant to the rogram of the x b) Conflict with existing zoning for agric a Williamson Act contract? ultural use, or X c) Conflict with existing zoning for, or configuration of, forest land (as defined in Public Resection 12220(g)), timberland (as defined section 4526), or timberland Production (as defined by Code section 51104(g))? sources Code ned by Public berland zoned х d) Result in the loss of forest land or forest land to non-forest use? conversion of x e) Involve other changes in the existing which, due to their location or nature in conversion of Farmland, to non-agor conversion of forest land to non-fo e, could result pricultural use х

 Discussion: The project site is currently enrolled in California Land Conservation Act ("Williamson Act") Contract No. 92-4218 and is classified as "Confined Animal Agriculture," "Unique Farmland," and "Farmland of Statewide Importance" by the California Department of Conservation's Farmland Mapping and Monitoring Program.
-The United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS) Web Soil Survey indicates that the project site is primarily comprised of Hilmar loamy sand (HkbA), slightly saline-alkali, zero to one percent slopes, with a grade of 3 and index rating of 54: Dinuba sandy loam (DvA), shallow, slightly saline-alkali, zero to one percent slopes with a grade of 2 and index rating of 68; and Hilmar loamy sand (HfA), zero to one percent slopes, with a grade of 2 and an index rating of 68.
+The United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS) Web Soil Survey indicates that the project site is primarily comprised of Hilmar loamy sand (HkbA), slightly saline-alkali, zero to one percent slopes, with a grade of 3 and index rating of 54; Dinuba sandy loam (DyA), shallow, slightly saline-alkali, zero to one percent slopes with a grade of 2 and index rating of 68; and Hilmar loamy sand (HfA), zero to one percent slopes, with a grade of 2 and an index rating of 68.
 The California Revised Storie Index is a rating system based on soil properties that dictate the potential for soils to be used for irrigated agricultural production in California.
 This rating system grades soils with an index rating of 54 as fair and 68 as good.
 Stanislaus County considers land that meets at least one of the following requirements to be prime farmland under the Uniform Rules: parcels comprised of Grade 1 or 2 soils; irrigated pastureland which supports livestock used for the production of food and fiber; and land used for unprocessed agricultural plant production with an annual gross value of not less than eight hundred dollars per acre.
 The project site meets the definition of prime farmland under the County's Uniform Rules as the parcel is used as a dairy facility.
 The proposed project will not convert any Prime Farmland, Unique Farmland, or Farmland of Statewide Importance to non-agricultural use.